 After installing the AIRBYTES Sub Logins / Sub Accounts Magento 2 extension, you will be able to create child accounts under a parent one which is the main account.
-Each child account gets its own login parameters, credentials, and access levels.
-Furthermore, sub logins can be restricted and orders created from them should be approved by the main account to be placed.
-And it is possible to set budget limitations per order, day, month or year for each sub login.
-These and other B2B features are described below.'
+Each child account will get its own login parameters, credentials, and access levels.
+Furthermore, sub logins can be restricted, and orders created from them should be approved by the main account to be placed.
+Also, it is possible to set budget limitations per order, day, month or year for each sub login.
+These and other B2B features of the Sublogin Magento 2 module are described below.'

 Table of contents

 - Ability to create sub accounts per user account in the backend;